 On December 18, 2020, the Farm Credit Administration issued additional guidance to System institutions on the transition away from LIBOR.
-To the extent applicable, System institutions are in the process of adopting transition plans with steps and timeframes to accomplish the following:
+To the extent applicable, System institutions have adopted transition plans with steps and timeframes to accomplish the following:

-- reduce LIBOR exposure, - stop the inflow of new LIBOR volume, - develop and implement loan products with alternative reference rates, - assess and, if necessary, revise fallback language on legacy LIBOR indexed loans and contracts. - adjust operational processes, including accounting and management information systems to handle alternative reference rates, and - communicate pending or imminent changes to customers, as appropriate.
+- reduce LIBOR exposure, - stop the inflow of new LIBOR volume, - develop and implement loan products with alternative reference rates, - assess and, if necessary, revise fallback language on legacy LIBOR indexed loans and contracts, - adjust operational processes, including accounting and management information systems to handle alternative reference rates, and - communicate pending or imminent changes to customers, as appropriate.